kyoheiu/kyoheiu.dev-old/src/routes/felix/index.md

 ### Removed

 - Remove `syntect` and syntax highlighting in the preview area.
 This will improve build and start-up times, and resolve the handling of wide chars such as CJK.

-## New Release

-## v2.7.0 (2023-08-05)

-### Changed

-- Minimal supported rust version is now 1.67.1
-- Upgrade dependencies.
-- Update syntect version to v5.1.0.
-This fixes the handling of multibyte chars in the preview area.
-- Allow file name `config.yml` in addition to `config.yaml` for the configuration.

 For more details, see `CHANGELOG.md` in the [repository](https://github.com/kyoheiu/felix).